mcneilr2/tailtap.io/README.md

         -Median spot skill level
-        -Social media links to associated skate groups -Posted videos from other skaters from the spot -I would like users to be able to filter by the following information;
-        -distance from location
+        -Social media links to associated skate groups -Posted videos from other skaters from the spot -I would like to be able to filter by the following information -distance from location
         -specified skate features
         -accessibility features